-Google for Jobs
+Harnessing Google for Jobs Effectively

-- Ensure that your job pages are indexable (can be crawled by Google)
+- Ensure your job pages are indexable.

-- Mark up your pages with job posting structured data
+- Use job posting structured data.

 - Job title